Toby Manhire: Divided? Splintered? What the Parliament occupation says about NZ now

 The party is not endorsing the occupation in Wellington, but bemoans the unwillingness across the last two years to look to a rāhui approach instead of blanket rules.
 "Māori have run rāhui for generations – rāhui for deaths, for murders, for accidents, for pollution, for everything.
 Why couldn't we have done rāhui our way for a pandemic?
 We are the most regulated people when it comes to tikanga."

 For many who resisted vaccination, trust in centralised power had long ago eroded, she says.
 "There are generations of trauma and mistrust.
 Those conversations and those collective connections need to happen without interference."
-As far as those peddling conspiracy theories are concerned, "there was a part of us that was absolutely prime for the picking."
+As far as those peddling conspiracy theories are concerned, "there was a part of us that was absolutely prime for the picking".

 The challenge now, says Ngarewa-Packer, is rebuilding after the immediate crisis subsides.
 "Our whānau will come home, and we will help to heal.
 We will love and connect whether they're vaccinated or not … Everyone has an opinion on the conflict.
 Nothing excuses violence.
 But we could see this collision.
 Now we have to focus on how we heal."